Chromebook: Design

 Initial hardware partners for Chromebook development included Acer, Adobe, Asus, Freescale, Hewlett-Packard (later HP Inc.), Lenovo, Qualcomm, Texas Instruments, Toshiba, Intel, Samsung, Dell, LG, NEC, and Sharp; the latter three manufacturers were only available in their home countries.

 Chromebooks ship with ChromeOS, an operating system that uses the Linux kernel and the Google Chrome web browser with an integrated media-player.
 Enabling developer mode allows the installation of Linux distributions and other operating systems on Chromebooks.
-Chromebooks also include a screw or switch directly on the motherboard to enable or disable write protection.
+Chromebooks also include a screw or switch directly on the motherboard to enable or disable write protection, while later models require the battery to be removed.
 Crouton is a script that allows the installation of Linux distributions from ChromeOS and running both operating systems simultaneously.
 Some Chromebooks include SeaBIOS, which can be enabled to install and boot Linux distributions directly.
 With limited offline capability and a fast boot time, Chromebooks are primarily designed for use while connected to the Internet and signed in to a Google account.
 Instead of installing traditional applications that propose risk of malware, users install web apps from the Chrome Web Store.
 Google claims that a multi-layer security architecture eliminates the need for anti-virus software.

 Support for many Bluetooth and USB devices such as cameras, mice, external keyboards and flash drives is included, utilizing a feature similar to plug-and-play on other operating systems.

 All Chromebooks, except the first three, boot with the help of Coreboot, a fast-booting BIOS.

 Google supports new Chromebooks made since 2021 with automatic updates for at least 10 years.
 Previously, Chromebooks were supported 8 years, while they were initially supported for 6.5 years.
 The date when a device will stop receiving automatic software and security updates can be found in the "Additional info" section of the "About device" in the device settings.
 Google maintains an Auto Update policy listing ChromeOS makes and models with their auto update expiration dates.

 The hardware generation and Linux kernel version of most products can be inferred from the code name and its corresponding video game series: